noi-techpark/it.bz.opendatahub.kg/README.md

 * OpenDataHub SPARQL endpoint is:
   * configured as the `ENDPOINT` environment variable for the `processor` service
   * passed as the `$endpoint` argument to the `install.sh` script (step #5 above)
+* The server's TLS certificate (e.g. LetsEncrypt) can be mounted into the `nginx` container and specified in its `/etc/nginx/nginx.conf` config file

 # Reset datasets